Terraform

 -

-- Terraform relies on it to know what’s already been provisioned.
+Why It’s Important - Terraform relies on it to know what’s already been provisioned.

 - Without it, Terraform would not know whether resources already exist and might recreate or duplicate them.